-(2) In addition to the amounts detailed in Exhibit C to the primary financial statements, includes interest in Gas Argentino S.A. ("GASA").
-As of September 30, 2007, the shareholders and creditors of GASA have signed a debt restructuring agreement whose approval is pending by the National Antitrust Protection Board.
+- (2) In addition to the amounts detailed in Exhibit C to the primary financial statements, includes interest in Gas Argentino S.A. ("GASA").
+As of December 31, 2007, the shareholders and creditors of GASA have signed a debt resctructuring agreement, whose approval is pending by the National Antitrust Protection Board. - (3) Restricted cash as of December 31, 2007 and 2006.

-(3) Restricted cash.